pkramme/btsoot/README.md

 Well.
 The Raspberry Pi was slow.
 The very definition of slow.
 7 MB/s at best with ext4 for the HDD, NFSv4 and NFSv3 and all speed fixes i know.
 My other Raspberry Pi, a second generation device, brought it up to 15MB/s max.
 So i turned to the FritzBox.
 And was disappointed again: 10MB/s without even the possibility of speed improvements, because hacking a Router OS is beyond what one should do with absolute mission critical hardware.
-If the FritzBox get broken, i have to spend money to fix it, which i do not have, and my family members and myself are out of internet untill a replacement device arrives.
+If the FritzBox get broken, i have to spend money to fix it, which i do not have, and my family members and me are out of internet until a replacement device arrives.
 So, no. I have to work with this.
 ### Planning and Development
 At this point i decided that there was not much i could do about the performance.
 I decided to use the FritzBox, because i only could use the slower of them, the other one were redisigned to a PiHole DNS server, and the speed